All you need to know about Auckland's Victopia apartment tower: shedding, leaks and defects

 Q: What happened?

-A: Yesterday, a 1.2m wide by 2m long fibre cement exterior panel was blown off the block yesterday, resulting in emergency services closing part of Victoria St. The panel was reported as falling from a bedroom on level 13, descending 36m to the ground.
+A: Yesterday, a 1.2m wide by 2m long fibre cement exterior panel was blown off the block, resulting in emergency services closing part of Victoria St. The panel was reported as falling from a bedroom on level 13, descending 36m to the ground.

 Q: Who owns Victopia?